Table of Contents

 Throughout history, wolves have been seen as faithful animals that remain loyal to their partner.
 In Norse mythology, they have both positive and negative associations, but the two wolves of Odin, Geri and Freki, are depicted as loyal companions.

-A Maori symbol of loyalty and friendship, the pikorua has several variations, from a figure-eight shape to double and triple twist forms.
-The symbol was probably inspired by the pikopiko fern that grows in regions of New Zealand, or the weave pattern of kete baskets.
+The symbol was probably inspired by the pikopiko fern that grows in regions of New Zealand or the weave pattern of kete baskets.

 While the single twist variation represents the infinite partnership of two individuals who always find their way back to each other, the double twist symbolizes the connection of a group of people.